hiteshjoshi1/commands/aws_learn/aws_ebs_volumes.md

 Once the Image(AMI- Amazon Machine Image) is created, it can be used to launch Ec2 instances.
 Move AMI to another region and then create EC2 instances from it.

-Snapshots are deleted, whereas AMI have to be de-registered.
+- Snapshots are deleted, whereas AMI have to be de-registered.
-Snapshots are stored in S3.Snapshots are incremental - only changes will be backed up.
+- Snapshots are stored in S3.
+- Snapshots backups are incremental - only changes will be backed up.

 When you Terminate EC2 Instance, root device volume will also be deleted.
 Any other Volumes(non-root volumes) will not be deleted.

-[AMI 's can be selected based on] ~
+AMI 's can be selected based on ~
 1.Region
 2.OS
 3.Architecture (32 bit or 64 bit)